|

 Newcomers and other people curious about tango are invited to stop by any part of these Monday evenings to meet local dancers, ask questions, watch, listen, and get a taste of what we do so feel free to invite your friends and spread the word ...

-If you'd like to dance with us, please remember to bring proper shoes.
-In class and at the práctica, choose shoes with leather or other hard soles that slide easily and won't leave marks on a fine hardwood floor.
 Since many tango elements involve a pivot of some kind, shoes with softer or rubber soles that tend to "grip" the floor will make dancing much harder than it should be, and are usually a poor choice.
+And wide, heavy or clunky shoes are not as good as shoes with a narrower profile that fits closer to your foot.

 In all situations, shoes with laces or secure straps are recommended for tango.
 It's best to avoid gym shoes, loafers, mules, boots, clogs, loose sandals, flip-flops, and other similar footwear.
-Although heels are customary for women, flat shoes are fine too.

-Home | Monday Night Tango in Ojai | Ventura | Nevada City | Workshops | Resources | Contact
+Home | "Equinox" | Ojai / Monday | Ventura / Tuesday | Nevada City | Workshops | Resources | Contact